ucsc/pbsci-core-functionality-plugin/README.md

 [WordPress](https://github.com/wordpress/) plugin for [UC Santa,Cruz Science](https://science.ucsc.edu/).

 This plugin contains the site's core functionality.
-Any custom post-types, taxonomies, or shrotcodes are defined in here rather than the theme.
-It is _theme independent_.
+Any custom post-types, taxonomies, or shrotcodes are defined in here rather than the theme, making it _theme independent_.
 If the current theme is changed at a future date, this plugin will ensure the any custom functionality remains.

 This plugin contains the following library structure; however, it can be expanded greatly: